Salix-OS/docs.salixos.org/content/faq/slackpkg/_index.md

 ---
-title: "Can I use slackpkg in Salix?"
+title: "Can I Use slackpkg in Salix?"
-menutitle: "slackpkg"
+linktitle: "slackpkg"
 ---

 It is recommended that you use slapt-get/gslapt and not slackpkg.